1.1 We are committed to safeguarding the privacy of our website visitors and service users.

 2.4 We may process your information included in your personal profile on our website (“profile data“).
 The profile data may include your name, address, telephone number, email address, and employment details.
 The profile data may be processed for the purposes of enabling and monitoring your use of our website and services.
 The legal basis for this processing is our legitimate interests, namely the proper administration of our website and business.

-2.5 We may process your personal data that are provided in the course of the use of our services (“service data“).
+2.5 We may process your personal data that is provided in the course of the use of our services (“service data“).
 The source of the service data is you or your employer.
 The service data may be processed for the purposes of operating our website, providing our services, ensuring the security of our website and services, maintaining back-ups of our databases and communicating with you.
 The legal basis for this processing is our legitimate interests, namely the proper administration of our website and business.

 2.6 We may process information contained in any enquiry you submit to us (“enquiry data“).
 The enquiry data may be processed for the purposes of offering, marketing and selling relevant goods and/or services to you.
 The legal basis for this processing is consent.